Understanding the Gendered

 Arctic Women’s Voices: Standing Strong in the Face of COVID-19

-This exhibition presents women from Alaska and northern Iceland whom we met in 2022.
-Among them were small business owners, scientists, healthcare providers, farmers, social workers, educators, government officials, and emerging youth community leaders.
+Among them – small business owners, scientists, healthcare providers, farmers, social workers, educators, government officials, and emerging youth community leaders.
 Inspired by their lives, we invited these women to share their stories to allow us to better understand the COVID-19 pandemic's complex gendered impacts on the Arctic communities and life in the Arctic as a whole.

 Exhibition curator: